From Label Error Detection to Correction: A Modular Framework and Benchmark for Object Detection Datasets: Related Work

-In addition to detecting label errors, correcting them has also become an important step in improving label quality.
-Bernhardt \etal~\cite{Bernhardt2022Clean} developed an active label cleaning framework to prioritize samples for reannotation by comparing estimated label correctness and label difficulty.
-CROWDLAB~\cite{goh2022crowdlab} is another tool of Cleanlab that classifies crowdsourced labels for refinement to identify which samples require re-annotation.
-In the work of Ma \etal~\cite{Ma2022Correction}, annotators was formed to re-annotate the COCO~\cite{lin2014microsoft} and Google Open Images~\cite{GoogleData} datasets to compare model performance on original and re-annotated data.
-Kim \etal~\cite{Kim2024Correction} combines foundation models with label corrections provided by human annotators to publish PASCAL+, an updated version of the Pascal VOC dataset for semantic segmentation and Yun \etal~\cite{Yun2021Correction} applied their re-labeling strategy, \emph{ReLabel}, to re-annotate the ImageNet training set and published a corrected version.
+\emph{Label Error Correction.} In addition to detecting label errors, correcting them has also become an important step in improving label quality. \cite{Bernhardt2022Clean} developed an active label cleaning framework to prioritize samples for re-annotation by comparing estimated label correctness and label difficulty.
+CROWDLAB~\cite{goh2022crowdlab} is another tool of Cleanlab that classifies crowdsourced labels for refinement to identify, which samples require re-annotation.
+In the work of~\cite{Ma2022Correction}, the datasets COCO~\cite{lin2014microsoft} and Google Open Images~\cite{GoogleData} were re-annotated to compare model performance on original and re-annotated data. \cite{Kim2024Correction} combine foundation models with label corrections provided by human annotators to create PASCAL+, an updated version of the Pascal VOC dataset for semantic segmentation and\cite{Yun2021Correction} applied their re-labeling strategy, \emph{ReLabel}, to re-annotate the ImageNet training set and published a corrected version.
 Our work focuses on the process of label error correction based on error detection, with the aim of reducing annotation costs.